IIIF/api/source/search/2.0/index.md

 ## 5. Autocomplete
 {: #autocomplete}

-An autocomplete service returns terms that can be added into the `q` parameter of the related search service, given the first characters of the term.
+An Autocomplete service returns terms that can be used to perform a search using the related search service, given some characters.

 ### 5.1.
 Autocomplete Request
 {: #request}